 About Janet:

 As a MITX (Massachusetts Innovation Technology Exchange) award-nominated Sr. UX / UI designer and innovation strategist, I work with startups, small businesses, and global brands in ideating, optimizing, and scaling existing product lines.
-Experienced with UX / UI design, eCommerce, content strategy, SWOT competitive analyses, I apply design thinking as a framework for uncovering consumer and market trends for insights into creative solutions.
-I love ideating new possibilities with my clients.
+I apply design thinking as a framework for uncovering consumer and market trends for insights into creative solutions.
+I love ideating possibilities with my clients to tap into new markets.
 I've even had clients change their business plans after my consultations or they may later apply my ideas into their roadmap for future Northstar project scopes.
 I help market and elucidate the value of my client's services.
 Architecting meaning.
 Designing enlightened experiences, I help to make your business plans come to life.

 As a MITX (Massachusetts Innovation Technology Exchange) award-nominated Sr. UX / UI designer and innovation strategist, I work with startups, small businesses, and global brands in ideating, optimizing, and scaling existing product lines.
-Experienced with UX / UI design, eCommerce, content strategy, SWOT competitive analyses, I apply design thinking as a framework for uncovering consumer and market trends for insights into creative solutions.
-I love ideating new possibilities with my clients.
+I apply design thinking as a framework for uncovering consumer and market trends for insights into creative solutions.
+I love ideating possibilities with my clients to tap into new markets.
 I've even had clients change their business plans after my consultations or they may later apply my ideas into their roadmap for future Northstar project scopes.
 I help market and elucidate the value of my client's services.
 Architecting meaning.
 Designing enlightened experiences, I help to make your business plans come to life.

-I hold a B.A. with Honors in Media Arts, pioneering the first independent media design and communications major at Wellesley College.
-My interdisciplinary degree included MIT HASS and Media Lab courses in web design and communications in addition to e-Commerce and Marketing for Entrepreneurs courses at the MIT Sloan School.
+I earned a B.A. with Honors at Wellesley College, pioneering a media arts and communications interdisciplinary major that included undergrad courses in web design, eCommerce and marketing at MIT.
+I also studied a breadth of subjects that offer me holistic and entrepreneurial insights into user experiences including personality psychology, sociology, anthropology, philosophy, health economics, Chinese economy, biology.
 In my MIT eCommerce class co-taught by legendary professors John Little and Erik Brynjolfsson, I studied the role of disintermediation and reintermediation in product and service bundling during the dotcom era.
-Case study analyses included content strategy for Wall Street Journal and eCommerce strategy for Home Run (online grocery delivery).
-I wrote a well-received independent research analysis report on the Gap, Banana Republic and Old Navy branding and e-commerce strategy.
-I analyzed the impact of the rise of eCommerce on traditional brick and mortar commerce and print catalogues; brand development for different target audiences and subsidiaries.
-In addition, I studied philosophy, personality psychology, sociology, anthropology, macroeconomics, microeconomics, econometrics, health economics, Chinese economy, biology, management basics.
-I continued my graphic design studies in typography and ad concepting at MassArt.
+I wrote a well-received independent research report on the Gap, Banana Republic and Old Navy branding and e-commerce strategy.
+I analyzed the impact of the rise of eCommerce on traditional brick and mortar commerce and print catalogues as well as brand development for different target audiences and subsidiaries.

 I love the intersection of community service, philosophy, cultural arts, and innovation.
 I was selected by the City of Cambridge to serve as an advisory board member on the Harvard Square Kiosk and Plaza redesign project in competitive bid for project participation.
-I provided strategic and tactical proposals to the city on design of the "Out of the Town News" and plaza areas.
-I created proposals for business development, event programming, and innovative concepts for how technology could be applied for news and events aggregation.
-My team and I offered guidelines to architects and placemaking consultants in consideration of experience design and programming objectives.
-I explored and debated concepts with fellow board advisors—business association heads and consultants, architects, Harvard and MIT professors, historians, etc. I collaborated with the Harvard Square Neighborhood Association to develop proposals and build community activism around city developments.
+In this role, I provided strategic proposals to the city and documented pedestrian flows and activities for behavioral mapping.
+I created proposals for business development, event programming, and innovative concepts for reimagining news.
+I collaborated with fellow board advisors — business association heads and consultants, architects, Harvard and MIT professors, historians, and Neighborhood Association — to establish design guidelines to architects and placemaking consultants.

 I look forward to helping you as a company meet your business objectives and innovate to strengthen your service offerings or make the value of your services more transparent.
 If you are an individual seeking a way to creatively connect your diverse interests into a meaningful new career direction or create a new startup, I would love to apply my experience with startup and global brands to help you actualize your dreams.